-Launching, updating or redesigning a non-profit’s annual appeal campaign can be a stressful undertaking for even the most experienced marketing or development director.
+Launching, updating, or redesigning a non-profit’s annual appeal campaign can be stressful for even the most experienced fundraising professional.

-There is much on the line when putting together a successful annual appeal campaign, beginning with the money that needs to be fronted in order to create an effective campaign.
-A poorly prepared and executed appeal campaign will greatly impact a non-profit organization’s fund-raising revenue.
-It’s Trillion’s job, as an experienced annual appeal design company, to create effective annual appeal designs and correspondence that yield the positive results and data that non-profit organizations require to succeed.
+When putting together a successful annual appeal campaign, there is a lot at stake, beginning with the money that needs to be invested upfront to create an effective campaign.
+A poorly prepared and executed appeal campaign can greatly impact a non-profit organization’s fundraising revenue.
+At Trillion, we have seen how the right design and strategy can yield the positive results and data that non-profit organizations often seek.

-The design of your outer envelope or the words of your email subject line are the most important component of your annual appeal campaign.
+The design of your outer envelope or the words of your email subject line are the most important components of your annual appeal campaign.

-Here are 6 steps you can take that will help increase your chances of having a successful annual appeal campaign.
+Here are 6 steps you can take to increase your chances of a successful annual appeal campaign.

 Not for profit annual appeal design